-This second Fantagraphics translation of Maurice Tillieux’s Gil Jordan presents another two elegantly drawn crime adventures, this time first published as European albums in 1962 and 1963.
+This second Fantagraphics translation of Maurice Tillieux’s Gil Jordan presents another two elegantly drawn crime adventures, first published as European albums in 1962 and 1963.
 Tillieux’s broad range of interests and research ensures the two stories are very different, both from each other and those seen in Murder by High Tide.
 This time round Jordan’s tasks are to investigate the kidnapping of an inventor in a South American dictatorship and to deliver a threatening letter to the correct addressee, and help them if possible.

 Titling the first story Ten Thousand Years in Hell over-dramatises the content.
 The original French title would translate as Escape From Xique Xique, which is still mysterious, and nearer the truth.
 The ten thousand years refers to the sentence handed out to Jordan and his assistant Crackerjack in a kangaroo court, with Xique Xique the hellishly hot and seemingly inescapable prison where they’re to serve their time.
 It’s an exotic setting, pulling Jordan away from his French comfort zone, but he’s a determined planner whatever the circumstances.
 The delivery of the letter in the better titled Boom and Bust is complicated by severe weather conditions and the sideline of ordinary vans being stolen by the dozen in Paris.